Argentine black and white tegu: Legality

-On May 28, 2021 the South Carolina Department of Natural Resources banned importation and breeding, and requires registration of black and white tegus already in South Carolina.
+On May 28, 2021 the South Carolina Department of Natural Resources banned their importation and breeding, and requires registration of black and white tegus already in South Carolina.

 As food

-S. merianae - like a lot of animals used for bushmeat - is a common food source for humans in its native range and could be an economically and dietarily beneficial meat source if used more widely.
+S. merianae – like other animals used for bushmeat – is a common food source for humans in its native range.
+It could be an economically and dietarily beneficial meat source if used more widely.

 Leather trade

-The Argentine black and white tegu has long been hunted for their skins to supply the international leather trade.
+Argentine black and white tegus have long been hunted for their skins to supply the international leather trade.
 They are one of the most exploited reptile species in the world, but trade is legal in most South American countries.
-It is not an endangered species and overharvesting has not as of yet been monitored.
+It is not an endangered species and overharvesting has not as of yet been observed.

 Invasive species

-Argentine black and white tegus have also escaped from the pet trade in Florida and are now an invasive species in Florida, Georgia and South Carolina.
-The first sighting of S. merianae in Berkeley County, South Carolina was on September 10, 2020.
-Eight total sightings in South Carolina have been recorded as of September 10, 2020.
+In various places around the world, such as Tawan, Phuket, and Florida, Argentine black and white tegus have escaped from the pet trade and are now an invasive species in Florida, Georgia and South Carolina.
+The first sighting of S. merianae in Berkeley County, South Carolina was on 10 September 2020.
+Eight total sightings in South Carolina had been recorded as of 10 September 2020.

-The Argentine Black and White Tegu has been a particular threat to native wildlife like birds and reptiles that build nests or burrows on the ground.
-Notably, they exhibit a particular type of both predatory and competitive behavior known as intraguild predation.
-Argentine tegus will pursue and kill but not eat other native reptiles, which worsens their invasive effect on wildlife.
-Efforts such as placing traps or localized hunting have been largely unsuccessful in eradicating their egregious effect on non-native environments.
+The Argentine black and white tegu has been a particular threat to native birds and reptiles that build nests or burrows on the ground.
+Notably, they exhibit a particular type of both predatory and competitive behavior known as intraguild predation, which worsens their invasive effect on wildlife; Argentine tegus will pursue and kill – but not eat – other native reptiles.
+Efforts such as placing traps or local hunting have been largely unsuccessful in reducing their bad effects in the non-native environments.

-Because of their invasive threat to native and imperiled species, population containment initiatives have been a priority in the past ten years, leading to the extraction of nearly 3,300 tegus from Miami-Dade County alone.
-Unfortunately such efforts have been difficult.
-Historically, tegus have survived brutalizing harvests amid the leather trade, marking them a remarkably resilient species.
+Because of their invasive threat to native and imperiled species, population containment initiatives have been a priority in the past 10 years, leading to the extraction of nearly 3,300 tegus from Miami-Dade County alone.
+Unfortunately tegu culling efforts have had little effect: Historically, tegus survived brutal leather-trade harvests in their native environment, demonstrating that they are a remarkably resilient species.

-As of April 29, 2021, residents of Florida are now legally allowed to kill these invasive Argentine Black and White Tegus that are spotted on private properties with the landowners' permission, and on the public lands of Florida.
-The barriers that were protecting these non native reptiles have been removed to prevent the population of tegus from increasing in Florida.
-As an alternative to killing them, the Florida Fish and Wildlife Conservation Commission (FWC) staff offer to take control and maintain this species by capturing and removing tegus from this environment.
+As of 29 April 2021, residents of Florida are now legally allowed to kill these invasive Argentine black and white tegus that are spotted on private property, with the landowners' permission, and on the public lands of Florida.
+Legal barriers that had been protecting the non-native reptiles have been removed, to prevent the population of tegus from increasing in Florida.
+As an alternative to killing them, the Florida Fish and Wildlife Conservation Commission staff offers to take control and maintain this species by capturing and removing tegus from the environment.